irrdnet/irrd/docs/index.rst

 For end users
 -------------

-This documentation is for end users, who are performing queries on IRRd instances, or trying to add objects to an instance, regardless of whether they are running that instance.
+This documentation is mainly for end users, who are performing queries on IRRd instances, or trying to add objects to an instance, or running mirrors of an IRRd instance.

 .. toctree::
    :maxdepth: 1

    users/queries
    users/database-changes
+   users/mirroring

 For developers
 --------------

-This documentation is for people who want to develop on the IRRd codebase itself, or are curious how it works.
+This documentation is mainly for people who want to develop on the IRRd codebase itself, or want to know how it works.

 .. toctree::
    :maxdepth: 1